imbo/behat-api-extension/docs/guide/extending-the-extension.rst

     <?php
     use Imbo\BehatApiExtension\Context\ApiContext;
-    use Imbo\BehatApiExtension\Exception\AssertionFailedException as Failure;
+    use Imbo\BehatApiExtension\Exception\AssertionFailedException;

-    class FeatureContext extends ApiContext {
+    class FeatureContext extends ApiContext
+    {
         /**
          * @Then I want to check something
          */
-        public function assertSomething() {
+        public function assertSomething()
+        {
-            // do some assertions on $this->response, and throw a Failure exception is the
+            // do some assertions on $this->response, and throw a AssertionFailedException
-            // assertion fails.
+            // exception if the assertion fails.
         }
     }